ItsIgnacioPortal/hacker-scoper/README.md

 Usage: hacker-scoper --file /path/to/targets [--company company | --custom-inscopes-file /path/to/inscopes [--custom-outofcopes-file] /path/to/outofscopes] [--explicit-level INT] [--reuse Y/N] [--chain-mode] [--fire /path/to/firebounty.json]

-Usage examples:
+### Usage examples:
-  Example: Cat a file, and lookup scopes on firebounty cat recon-targets.txt | hacker-scoper -c google
+- Example: Cat a file, and lookup scopes on firebounty
+  `cat recon-targets.txt | hacker-scoper -c google`

-  Example: Cat a file, and use the .inscope & .noscope files cat recon-targets.txt | hacker-scoper
+- Example: Cat a file, and use the .inscope & .noscope files
+  `cat recon-targets.txt | hacker-scoper`

-  Example: Manually pick a file, lookup scopes on firebounty, and set explicit-level hacker-scoper -f recon-targets.txt -c google -e 2
+- Example: Manually pick a file, lookup scopes on firebounty, and set explicit-level
+  `hacker-scoper -f recon-targets.txt -c google -e 2`

-  Example: Manually pick a file, use custom scopes and out-of-scope files, and set explicit-level hacker-scoper -f recon-targets.txt -ins inscope -oos noscope.txt -e 2
+- Example: Manually pick a file, use custom scopes and out-of-scope files, and set explicit-level

-Usage notes:
+  `hacker-scoper -f recon-targets.txt -ins inscope -oos noscope.txt -e 2`

-  If no company and no inscope file are specified, hacker-scoper will look for ".inscope" and ".noscope" files in the current or in parent directories.
+**Usage notes:** If no company and no inscope file are specified, hacker-scoper will look for ".inscope" and ".noscope" files in the current or in parent directories.

-List of all possible arguments:
+### Table of all possible arguments:
 | Short | Long | Description |
 |-------|------|-------------|
 | -c | --company |  Specify the company name to lookup. |